Hager-Abd-El-Galil/Tic-Tac-Toe-Game/README.md

-# Tic Tac Toe Game
+# TIC TAC TOE GAME
 This is a simple Tic Tac Toe game built using Angular

 ## FEATURES